aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/conversion-settings/_index.md

 ## REST API

-The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Convert/SaveAs) lets you call this REST API directly from a browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Convert/SaveAs) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can also use cURL command-line utility to test this REST API.
-The following are a few examples of using cURL.
+You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
+The following example demonstrates how to make calls to Cloud API with cURL.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="25" tabName1="Request" tabName2="Response" >}}